Last updated on September 22nd, 2022 at 05:53 pm

 Growing Your Email List

 Before we end this blog, we should talk about how to grow your email list.
-While this can be a separate blog itself there are few strategies to highlight.
+While this can be a separate blog itself there are a few strategies to highlight.

 First, highlight your newsletter on your website.
 You can do this by creating a form to subscribe to your newsletter.
 Your newsletter should be front and center on almost every page, but especially on your blogging pages.
 You can also build a website popup, which our marketing automation system provides for you.